Projects

 ### Process state (PID files)

-When a project starts, it saves its process state (master PID, worker PIDs, type, etc.) in a JSON file under `workdata/pids/`.
-The file is named after the **project folder name** — for example, running `HTTP_Server_CLI` creates `workdata/pids/HTTP_Server_CLI.json`.
+When a project starts, it saves its process state (master PID, worker PIDs, type, etc.) in a JSON file under `storage/pids/`.
+The file is named after the project's canonical path, with `/` encoded as `~` so nested leaves never collide — running `Demo/HTTP_Server_CLI` creates `storage/pids/Demo~HTTP_Server_CLI.json`.

 ### `project reload`